pygfx/rendercanvas/docs/backends.rst

 .. code-block:: py

-    from wgpu.gui.glfw import RenderCanvas, run, call_later
+    from rendercanvas.glfw import RenderCanvas, loop

     canvas = RenderCanvas(title="Example")
     canvas.request_draw(your_draw_function)

-    run()
+    loop.run()

 Support for Qt
 --------------

-There is support for PyQt5, PyQt6, PySide2 and PySide6.
-The rendercanvas library detects what library you are using by looking what module has been imported.
+RenderCanvas has support for PyQt5, PyQt6, PySide2 and PySide6.
+It detects what
+qt library you are using by looking what module has been imported.
 For a toplevel widget, the ``rendercanvas.qt.RenderCanvas`` class can be imported.
 If you want to embed the canvas as a subwidget, use ``rendercanvas.qt.QRenderWidget`` instead.

-Also see the `Qt triangle example <https://github.com/pygfx/wgpu-py/blob/main/examples/triangle_qt.py>`_ and `Qt triangle embed example <https://github.com/pygfx/wgpu-py/blob/main/examples/triangle_qt_embed.py>`_.

 .. code-block:: py

     # Import any of the Qt libraries before importing the RenderCanvas.
-    # This way wgpu knows which Qt library to use.
+    # This way rendercanvas knows which Qt library to use.
     from PySide6 import QtWidgets
-    from wgpu.gui.qt import RenderCanvas
+    from rendercanvas.qt import RenderCanvas  # use this for top-level windows from rendercanvas.qt import QRenderWidget  # use this for widgets in you application

     app = QtWidgets.QApplication([])